MarcoMuellner/domaindrivenjs/doc-concept.md

 - **Domain Services**
     - When to use services
-    - Creating services with Domainify
+    - Creating services with DomainDrivenJS
     - Coordination between aggregates
     - Avoiding anemic domain models